 Irawati Karnik is a Bombay-based writer, director and actor.
 As a playwright, she has written Sex, Morality and Censorship, Satellite City, Gasha and C Sharp C Blunt in English; her Marathi plays include Aaltoon Paltoon, Teech Ti Diwali, Vadani Kavala Gheta and Chhapa Kata which is running successfully across Maharshtra.

-She was dramaturg on the award winning Kaumudi and co-wrote Thook.
+She worked as a dramaturg on the award winning Kaumudi and co-wrote Thook.

 Irawati’s translations have been published by Oxford University Press.
 She has been a visiting faculty at The Drama School Mumbai, where she taught Indian Plays: Historical/ Socio-political Background and Context.

 Irawati has been a resident writer at the international writers’ residency Sangam House.
 She has received the Ustad Bismillah Khan Yuva Puraskar, the Vinod Doshi Fellowship, the Kathakar Shantaram Puraskar, the Maharashtra Sahitya Parishad Award and the Maharshtra Natya Parishad Award.